 In Owen v Jones the justices, without hearing any evidence, accepted a policeman’s evidence that a disqualification would most likely mean the loss of his job and house.
 This apparently accorded with the courts belief and they refrained from disqualification finding exceptional hardship.
 The divisional court upheld this decision.

 Exceptional hardship is not confined to hardship resulting to the motorist.
-Family or employees maybe the victims where a defendant is disqualified.
+Family or employees may be the victims where a defendant is disqualified.
 In the past the Court have said that the hardship suffered by such family members or employees maybe more readily regarded as ‘exceptional’ than any hardship to the offender himself.
 This is because third parties, unlike the driver are generally innocent victims and do not appear in the Court as defendants.

-The basic approach is that one a person reaches 12 points on his licence the Court will disqualify unless mitigating circumstances such as exceptional hardship can be made out and the Court if satisfied those circumstances justify a reduction of the driving ban or even no disqualification.
+The basic approach is that once a person reaches 12 points on his licence the Court will disqualify unless mitigating circumstances such as exceptional hardship can be made out and the Court if satisfied those circumstances justify a reduction of the driving ban or even no disqualification.

 A driver cannot presume that the existence of exceptional hardship means an automatic escape from a disqualification.
 The onus is on the driver to establish on the balance of probabilities that exceptional hardship exists.